 Project Design: Alicia Thommas

-Sample Creation and Instructional Outline: Kathy Andrews, What Sew Ever
+Sample Creation: Kathy Andrews, What Sew Ever